NethermindEth/starkpack-winterfell/README.md

 }
 ```

-Now, we are finally ready to generate a STARK proof.
-The function below, will execute our computation, and will return the result together with the proof that the computation was executed correctly.
+Now, we are finally ready to generate a STARKPack proof.
+The function below, will execute our computations, and will return the result together with the proof that the computations were executed correctly.

 ```Rust
 use winterfell::{